rafael-santana-almeida/rafael-santana-almeida/README.md

 ## Hi Dev, my name is Rafael 👋.
 Here's a summary of what I've been working/studying.

-- 💻 I currently work as Full Stack Developer with PHP, HTML, CSS, Javascript, JQuery, MySQL e NodeJS.
+- 💻 I currently work as Front-end developer(focused on ReactJS).
-- 📖 I am studying: ReactJs, Typescript e NextJs
+- 📖 I am studying: ReactJs, Typescript e NextJs.

 ##